ICIJ/datashare-tarentula/README.md

 datashare
 ```

-In a separate terminale, install the development dependencies:
+In a separate terminal, install the development dependencies:

 ```
 sudo apt install pipenv